 1. Uncooked pancakes

-The uncooked pancake can be wrapped in a plastic wrapper and then stored in an air-tight bag and freeze for one month.
-When ready to cook, they go from freezer to the pan (do not thaw).
-Cook on low heat to make sure you don’t burn the pancake but it’s still not cooked through inside
+Stack Tthe uncooked pancakes in between a sheet of parchment paper and then stored in an air-tight bag and freeze for one month.
+When ready to cook, they go from the freezer to the pan (do not thaw).
+Cook on medium heat to make sure you don’t burn the pancake but it’s still not cooked through inside, about 3-5 minutes or until they are cooked through and have nice golden brown

 2. Leftover pancakes

 Leftover pancakes can be refrigerated or freeze.
 They can be reheated in an air fryer, toaster oven, and oven at 350 F for 10-15 minutes

 Easy and Flaky Chinese Scallion Pancakes (Cong You Bing)